 UCLA women’s golf logged a sixth-place finish at the Bruin Wave Invitational, finishing outside of the top five for the first time this season.

-The Bruins will see the nation’s top teams for the first time this season.
+The Bruins will make a switch to their starting lineup for the first time this season.

 searching for more articles...